weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 Proposed

 ## Context
-As part of weave gitops, Sunglow is working on delivering [Continuous Delivery Pipelines](https://www.notion.so/weaveworks/CD-Pipeline-39a6df44798c4b9fbd140f9d0df1212a) where
+As part of Weave GitOps Enterprise, Sunglow is working on delivering [Continuous Delivery Pipelines](https://www.notion.so/weaveworks/CD-Pipeline-39a6df44798c4b9fbd140f9d0df1212a) where
 [first iteration has been delivered](https://docs.gitops.weave.works/docs/next/enterprise/pipelines/intro/index.html) covering the ability to view an application deployed across different environments.

 The [second iteration](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258) aims to enable promotions between environments.

-This ADR records a couple of decision we think are important:
+This ADR records a couple of decisions we think are important:

-- how the promotion solutions looks like end to end.
+- how the promotion solution looks like end to end.
 - how deployment changes are detected.

 ## Decision

-### How promotions solution looks like end to end
+### How the promotion solution looks like end to end

 As [discussed in RFC](../rfcs/0003-pipelines-promotion/README.md) four alternatives were discussed: